yunuskorkmaz/docs.tr-tr/docs/framework/configure-apps/file-schema/network/iriparsing-element-uri-settings.md

 ## <a name="example"></a>Örnek

 ### <a name="description"></a>Açıklama
- Aşağıdaki örnekte, IRI ayrıştırma ve ıDN adlarını desteklemek için <xref:System.Uri> sınıfı tarafından kullanılan bir yapılandırma gösterilmektedir.
+ Aşağıdaki örnek, <xref:System.Uri> IRI ayrıştırma ve IDN adlarını desteklemek için sınıfı tarafından kullanılan bir yapılandırmayı gösterir.

 ### <a name="code"></a>Kod